Using location beacons

 Where do I get beacons?

 Bluetooth beacons are low cost and can be easily purchased.
 EventsAir offer 3-packs of beacons at an affordable price, which can be purchased via your Account Manager.
-(Reach out to our support team through our Support Portal if you're unsure how to reach your account manager.)
+(Reach out to our support team if you're unsure how to reach your account manager.)

 If you're using your own beacons, ensure they support the iBeacons and Eddystone protocol, are compatible with recent android and iOS versions, and have an app or program you can use to configure them.